makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 **Deployment Costs**

 Deployment costs are used for smart contract deployment and configuration, as well as multi-sig administration.

-## Roadmap and Objectives

-- Research and Publish Oracle Assessments to Advise the DAO on collateral onboarding
-- Implement and deploy Oracles to support collateral onboarding
-- Deploy Oracles on L2 & EVM-based L1
-- Maker Teleport Oracle to support MakerDAO L2 Initiatives
-  - Arbitrum
-  - Optimism
-  - StarkNet
-- Optimize Oracle Gas Costs
-- Next-gen Oracle client (Ghost)
-- Extend Feed Validator Set
-- Re-Architecture Oracle Security Module smart contract
-- Oracle Dashboard
-- Next-gen Oracle relayer client
-- Advanced Oracle Monitoring

-## Increase Value to Maker Tokenholders
+### Increasing Value to Maker Tokenholders

 **Facilitate Maker Protocol and Dai expansion to other blockchains including L2**